IBM/heart-library/docs/source/notebooks.rst

 ``6_adversarial_patch_for_object_detection.ipynb``
 --------------------------------------------------

   **Description:** This notebook demonstrates how to perform adversarial patch attacks on object detection models using HEART and MAITE.
-For the purposes of this demonstration, YOLO v5 we be the object detection model of choice and a variety of images from the COCO data set will be used for executing detection and attack.
+For the purposes of this demonstration, DeTR will be the object detection model of choice and a variety of images from the COCO data set will be used for executing detection and attack.

   **Intended Audience:** Advanced T&E Users